 These are probably two of the words you hear the most in a day: work order.
 Maintenance revolves around work orders, and yet there’s still so much we can do to improve them.
-Throughout this article, we will explain what is a work request and a maintenance work order, what would be a perfect work order and how you can manage all of your work orders more efficiently.
+Throughout this post, we will explain what is a work request and a maintenance work order, what would be a perfect work order and how you can manage all of your work orders more efficiently.

 Hopefully, if you’re a maintenance manager, all of this will help you improve your team’s workflow.
 Ready to dive into the brave new world of work orders and Intelligent Maintenance Management Platforms?